Sample from What You See: Visuomotor Policy Learning via Diffusion Bridge with Observation-Embedded Stochastic Differential Equation: Experiment

 \textbf{Performance in Simulator.} For Adroit and DexArt, we report the average success rates directly.
 Particularly for MetaWorld tasks, it is further categorized into four difficulty levels, with average rates reported for each.
 The quantitative results are reported in Table~\ref{main_sim_results}.
 Our proposed BridgePolicy demonstrates a consistent performance across all evaluated benchmarks, achieving the highest average success rates.
 All baseline methods show considerably lower success rates, particularly in more challenging settings (Hard and Very Hard in MetaWorld), which also showcases the robustness of our method in tasks with varying complexity.
-These results validate the effectiveness of BridgePolicy in leveraging the diffusion bridge formulation for improved policy learning in diverse simulation environments.
-For success rates of individual tasks, please refer to the Supplementary Materials.
+These results validate the effectiveness of BridgePolicy in leveraging the diffusion bridge formulation for improved policy learning in simulation environments.
+VITA’s performance lies between DP3 and FlowPolicy, potentially because flow matching is performed in a joint image–action latent space while executable actions are obtained with a decoder, which could inevitably introduce generalization error.
+Refer to Appendix~\ref{appendix_success_rate_individual_task} for detailed success rates of individual tasks.